rladstaetter/LogoRRR/README.md

 ## Installation

-You can give it a try by downloading a [prebuilt installer for LogoRRR](https://github.com/rladstaetter/LogoRRR/releases/tag/22.3.0) from the releases page.
+You can give it a try by downloading a [prebuilt installer for `LogoRRR`](https://github.com/rladstaetter/LogoRRR/releases/tag/22.3.0) from the releases page.
 There are installer for Windows and MacOs available.

 ## Features

+- Supports **Windows, Mac Os X, Linux**
+- `LogoRRR` remembers last opened files and settings upon restart
-- Drag and drop log files to visualize/view them
+- Drag and drop log files
 - Drag and drop a directory to open all contained files
 - Handle multiple files in parallel
 - Filter log files for entries interactively
-- Case insensitive and regex search is supported
+- Case sensitive and regex search
 - Unix `tail -f` like functionality to watch ongoing events
-- LogoRRR remembers last opened files and settings upon restart
 - Keyboard shortcuts for more efficient usage
-- Supported operating systems: Windows, MacOsX

 ## Sponsoring